kimishiro31/SGCP/README.md

   > Após a execução do comando, ele fará as seguintes pergunta
   > 1) Enter password for user root:
   > R1) Digite a sua senha, que você colocou no root do mysql.
+  > 2) Press y|Y for Yes, any other key for No:
+  > R2) Digite no, isso fará com que o padrão de senha permaneça do jeito default
-  > 2) Change the password for root ?
+  > 3) Change the password for root ?
-  > R2) Digite não, pois acabamos de adicionar uma senha no root.
+  > R3) Digite não, pois acabamos de adicionar uma senha no root.
-  > 3) Remove anonymous users?
+  > 4) Remove anonymous users?
 (Press y|Y for Yes, any other key for No) :
-  > R3) Digite yes, ele removerá acesso do usuári anônimo
+  > R4) Digite yes, ele removerá acesso do usuári anônimo
-  > 4) Disallow root login remotely?
+  > 5) Disallow root login remotely?
 (Press y|Y for Yes, any other key for No) :
-  > R4) Digite yes, pois ele irá ajudar a manter o root mais seguro
+  > R5) Digite yes, pois ele irá ajudar a manter o root mais seguro
-  > 5) Remove test database and access to it?
+  > 6) Remove test database and access to it?
 (Press y|Y for Yes, any other key for No) :
-  > R5) Digite yes, pois ele removera a database de test
+  > R6) Digite yes, pois ele removera a database de test
-  > 6) Reload privilege tables now?
+  > 7) Reload privilege tables now?
 (Press y|Y for Yes, any other key for No) :
-  > R6) Digite yes, pois ele ira dar um refresh.
+  > R7) Digite yes, pois ele ira dar um refresh.
   ```barsh
   sudo mysql_secure_installation
   ```